FEAR OF DEATH

 d.
 Dead Animals.

 Fear of dead animals is called Necrophobia.
 Does seeing a dead animal or a movie of dead animals invoke anxiety?

-If your first thought is about your own death, follow the steps discussed earler.
-If your first thought relates to the animal’s death, then it may be associated with running over an animal, or the loss of a pet.
+If your first thought is about your own death, follow the steps discussed earlier.
+If your first thought relates to an animal’s death, then it may be associated with running over an animal, or the loss of a pet.
 It is commonplace for grieving pet owners to irrationally carry a burdensome guilt.

 There are studies showing that many pet owners suffer a PTSD-type depression after the loss of a pet.
 One of the fastest ways to reduce this depression is to get another pet.
 Neither you nor the new pet is disrespecting the memory of you lost pet.
 If you believe that feeling better is disrespectful to your deceased pet, you are allowing your false negative thoughts to rule your actions.

 Sometimes seeing dead animals triggers a guilt trip associated with humans eating meat.
 Over the last 30 years, the media and entertainment industry have been engaged in a strong anti-meat crusade.
 The killing of animals for food has been almost entirely removed from public view.
 This leaves each subsequent generation believing that meat is manufactured in a factory, like cell phones.
 This societal influence causes the “superego” to generate a guilt trip.

 The human race is genetically designed to eat meat.
 It is a normal and natural aspect of our biology.
 It is not a sin against nature to consume what our natural biology requires.
 If animals stopped eating animals, it would result in the collapse of our ecosystem in less than 20 years.
 Without predators, mice would consume most of the food sources in the world in a few years, and there are thousands of similar examples.